abhayrautela01/Logistic-Regression/README.md

 In this project we have a fake advertising data set, indicating whether or not a particular internet user clicked on an Advertisement.
-We created a model that will predict whether or not they will click on an ad based off the features of that user.
+I created a model that will predict whether or not they will click on an ad based off the features of that user.